Many businesses -- maybe yours -- use a pricing tactic that is manipulative... and oftentimes they don’t even know it.

 $999 instead of $1,000

-The tactic is called “charm pricing” or “psychological pricing” and you probably encounter it every time you go shopping.
+The tactic is called “charm pricing” or “psychological pricing”.
+You encounter it when you go shopping.

 Few consumers realize what’s going on: